nanoSpawn/Sheet-Booster/README.md

 And it no longer refreshes the page.

 <h2>Changelog</h2>

+<b>1.73</b>
+- [HTML] Now automatically changes the filename of the xml to be downloaded based on the set numbers, takes in account if those are inverted or not.

 <b>1.72</b>
 - [HTML] Small patch, moved the inverted toggle to the generator area, makes more sense there since it's related to generation, not to printing.